Part 1: Aviation Radio (first floor)

 Part 2: Marine Radio (ground floor)

-In this 1956 video produced for the New Zealand Post Office, Auckland Radio ZLD is seen briefly, beginning at 7:25.
+In this 1956 video produced for the New Zealand Post Office, Cuvier Island Lighthouse is seen in contact first with the lighthouse tender Endeavour, and then with Auckland Radio ZLD.